bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Regular.md

 -   <span id="2016">`let re = new RegExp('ab+c');`</span>

-> _Using the constructor function provides runtime compilation of the regular expression_.
-Use the constructor function when you know the regular expression pattern will be changing, or you don't know the pattern and are getting it from another source, such as user input.
+> *Using the constructor function provides runtime compilation of the regular expression*.
+Use the constructor function when you know the regular expression pattern will be changing, or you don’t know the pattern and are getting it from another source, such as user input.

 ### Writing a regular expression pattern

 A regular expression pattern is composed of simple characters, such as `/abc/`, or a combination of simple and special characters, such as `/ab*c/` or `/Chapter (\d+)\.\d*/`.

-The last example includes **parentheses, which are used as a memory device**. _The match made with this part of the pattern is remembered for later use._
+The last example includes **parentheses, which are used as a memory device**. *The match made with this part of the pattern is remembered for later use.*

 ### Using simple patterns